tracee/tracee.github.io/bindings/springhttpclient.md

 ## Installation

-If you're already use `RestTemplate` for your REST remote calls I'm pretty sure that you've added a dependency to `spring-web`.
+If you use `RestTemplate` for your REST remote calls it's pretty clear that you've already added a dependency to `spring-web`.
 To use TracEE you need the `tracee-springhttpclient` dependency as well.

 For maven you've to add following dependency to your `pom.xml`: